 What can cause these mass changes to occur?

-- Scenario #2 - Another common scenario is with systems such as marketing systems.
-Often marketing systems will track things like emails opened, sent or the number of pages visited and so on.
+Often marketing systems will track things like emails opened, sent or if someone has opened or clicked on an email you've sent out of this system.
 These properties have a tendency to change regularly and when changed it will push the contact down into the Bedrock sync.
 Let's say you send out an email where there are 10,000 contacts on the list.
 That's 10,000 records that will simultaneously get pushed down into the Bedrock Data sync as their email properties will all update at the same time.
 That's a lot of data and will most certainly slow down your sync.

 What can I do to prevent this slowness?